sparkedhost/go-mysqldump/README.md

-# Go MYSQL Dump
+# Go MySQL Dump
-Create MYSQL dumps in Go without the `mysqldump` CLI as a dependancy.
+#### Create MySQL dumps in Go without the `mysqldump` CLI as a dependancy.

+This is a fork that aims to fix the weird date formatting behavior.

 ### Simple Example
 ```go